 Cornerstone University Announces Pricing Restructure Plan for Traditional Undergraduate Students

-"We are constantly looking for ways to reduce costs to our students while preserving a sustainable, high quality academic experience in an educational environment where our students can grow and flourish both professionally and personally," said Dr. Joe Stowell, president of Cornerstone University.
-"These steps move us forward in fulfilling our mission to be a student focused learning environment where Jesus Christ is central."
+"We are constantly looking for ways to reduce costs to our students while preserving a sustainable, high quality academic experience in an educational environment where our students can grow and flourish both professionally and personally," said Dr. Joe Stowell, president of Cornerstone.
+"These steps move us forward in fulfilling our mission to be a student-focused learning environment where Jesus Christ is central."

 The changes occur in the midst of a flourishing campus environment.
 Cornerstone is launching new nursing and engineering programs this academic year and, in October, the university will break ground on a new $15.5 million academic science and technology center.

 "Our goal is to help more students have access to market-relevant degrees that lead to meaningful careers as seen currently through our above-average job placement rates," said Stowell, referring to Cornerstone's 93% of 2016 traditional undergraduate students who were employed or enrolled in graduate school within six months of graduation.